Is Salamanca a good area to stay in Madrid for first-time visitors?

 Is Salamanca good for families?

-Salamanca is not the top choice for families in Madrid — quieter, more family-oriented neighbourhoods rank higher.
-Ranks #7 of 7 for families, scoring 60/100 on family-weighted metrics (family-friendliness 35/100, safety 78/100).
+Yes, Salamanca is one of the best Madrid neighbourhoods for families.
+Ranks #1 of 7 for families, scoring 74/100 on family-weighted metrics (family-friendliness 80/100, safety 78/100).
 Salamanca is Madrid most elegant neighbourhood — the Golden Mile of luxury shopping, the finest tapas bars in the city, and the Fundacion Juan March art foundation.

 What is Salamanca known for?